Ants in John W. Kyle State Park and Sardis Lake, Panola County, Mississippi

 I collected litter samples at the base of southern red oaks and beside rotting cedar and hardwood logs in the cedar/hardwood forest.
 Several interesting species were collected from these litter sample including Discothyrea testacea, Strumigenys angulata, and S. membranifera (an exotic species).
 At dusk, while I was sitting down on the grass sifting litter in my pan, a gray fox ambled by.
 The fox came with 2 or 3 meters of me, but never noticed me, as it appeared to be entranced in stalking one of the many rabbits, which were abundant in the area.

 The following morning, I collected litter samples in the somewhat hilly hardwood forest near the the entrance to the Sardis Lake area.
 The most interesting species found in these samples were Stigmatomma pallipes and Strumigenys pulchella, although several other species were collected as well.
 Also of interest was the small winged Brachymyrmex queens that were collected with workers of B. depilis.
 Typically, the queens are much larger than these

-List of ant species collected at John W. Kyle State Park (arranged taxonomically by genus)
+List of ant species collected at John W. Kyle State Park (arranged alphabetically by genus)

-SL = collected on Corps of Engineers operated Sardis Lake Recreational Area and JK = collected on John W. Kyle land.
+SL = collected on Corps of Engineers operated Sardis Lake Recreational Area and JK = collected in John W. Kyle State Park.